segmentio/consent-manager/README.md

 An object that represents custom consent categories, and which tools are included in these categories.
 For example, for CCPA compliance, you could create a custom “Do Not Sell” category and list relevant destinations to it.

+_Note: Calling the `customCategories` object will overwrite the prebuilt categories (Analytics, Functional, Targeting and Advertising) provided by Consent Manager.
+Those categories will need to be redeclared inside `customCategories`.
+You can find examples [here](https://gist.github.com/samuelkahr/343350ad0a466ded566f0d0c8167e800) and [here](https://codepen.io/samuelkahr/pen/JjdNqzr)._

 ```javascript
 const customCategories = {
   'New Category': {